-To apply, students must meet the following criteria:
+Qualified applicants must meet the following criteria:

-- They must be matriculated students who are in their fourth semester, or have earned a minimum of 60 degree credits.
-Note, applicants with an Associate’s Degree, regardless of whether it was earned as a dual degree in high school or as a traditional degree after high school, are ineligible to apply for the program.
+- They must be matriculated students who are in their fourth semester or have earned a minimum of 60 degree credits.
+(Note, applicants with an Associate’s Degree, regardless of whether it was earned as a dual degree in high school or as a traditional degree after high school, are ineligible to apply for the program.)